01mf02/jq-lang-spec/semantics.typ

 For every element $h$ in $l$,
 $f$ is evaluated with $h$ and the current accumulator value $v$ as input.
-Every output $y$ of $f$ is output after passing through $g$, then used as new accumulator value with the remaining list $t$.
+Every output $y$ of $f$ is output after passing through $g$, then used as new accumulator value with the remaining stream $t$.
 If $l$ is empty, then $v$ is called a _final_ accumulator value and $app(n, v)$ is returned.

 We use two different functions for $n$;